hiphapa/blogs.snap-ci.com/_posts/2014-10-31-shell-changes.md

 $ run_something_else
 {% endhighlight %}

+Running a command within `()` ensures that it runs in a subshell and so the subsequent command will run in the $SNAP_WORKING_DIR just as before.

 #### Changes with the *exit* command:

 The *exit* command will now cause your session to end - and thus kill your stage!
 We've had cases where users entered the exit command to continue or fail their builds based on the exit status.
 Let's look at the following example used for the *heroku run* command: